|B.A. in Community Health 1|

 and Introduction to Molecular and Cellular Biology Lab

 |Choose either the first sequence or both the second and third:||4-8|

 and Human Physiology Lab

 |PSY 310||Addiction and Recovery||3|

-Students must earn a grade of C or better in each course in the major (BIO, EDU, GES, HAS).
+Students must earn a grade of C or better in each course in the major.
 Courses with grades of C- or lower must be repeated.

 Courses whose number is followed by a letter fulfill a General Education requirement.